aterhaar/GitHubBasics/README.md

     * [Our](https://github.com/our/)
     * [PDF Liberation](https://github.com/pdfliberation)
     * [United States](https://github.com/unitedstates)
- 3. For any questions about the org, feel free to reach out to @rebeccawilliams, @alandelevie, or @jamesondempsey or submit an issue or pull request where appropriate. :thumbsup: Happy coding!
+ 3. For any questions about the org, feel free to reach out to :@rebeccawilliams:, :@alandelevie:, or :@jamesondempsey: or submit an issue or pull request where appropriate. :thumbsup: Happy coding!

 Learn about using Git & GitHub